COVID-19 and Museum Re-Opening

 Will I be turned away if I am exhibiting COVID-19 symptoms?

-Yes, our volunteers and/or staff onsite will ask the individual to go immediately to be tested for COVID-19 at one of the London assessment centres
+Yes, our volunteers and/or staff onsite will ask the individual to reschedule their visit for a later date.

 Will contact information obtained from contact tracing be shared with public health officials?
 How will Banting House respond if someone who has recently been in the museum later tests positive for COVID-19?